aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externalconnection/_index.md

 ### getOdcFile() {#getOdcFile--}

+<b>@deprecated.</b> Please use the 'odcFile' property instead.
 Specifies the full path to external connection file from which this connection was created.
 If a connection fails during an attempt to refresh data, and reconnectionMethod=1, then the spreadsheet application will try again using information from the external connection file instead of the connection object embedded within the workbook.

 ```javascript
 getOdcFile() : string;